Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/running-tests.md

 Hello World!
 ```

-When Provided multiple input file, Hurl will ouput the body of the last HTTP response of each file.
+When multiple input files are provided, Hurl outputs the body of the last HTTP response of each file.

 ```
 $ hurl hello.hurl assert_json.hurl